Border Patrol Agent

 what happens if you are caught trying to cross the boarder with a fake visa and not arrested? does it count against you if you try and get a visa?

-Asked by ana almost 12 years ago
+Asked by ana over 12 years ago

 Yep.